In Dorian’s wake, a shattered town haunted by its missing

 MARSH HARBOUR, Bahamas – Her husband is missing.
 She can’t bring herself to say “gone.”

-Lynette Dean, a 46-year-old accountant, heard his screams when Dorian brought the sea into their living room.
+Lynette Dean, a 46-year-old accountant, heard his screams when Hurricane Dorian brought the sea into their living room.
 That was a week ago, when he cried out in a flood of rushing water that also took half the house.

 She spent days looking.
 Her phone was gone.
 So she scoured her broken hometown – one that she no longer recognized – on foot.
 She looked for friends, family, anyone who might have seen her husband.